Punctuation Restoration Improves Structure Understanding Without Supervision: Limitations

 \section{Limitations}

-The idea of structure understanding reinforcement via punctuation restoration is still young--decisions made relevant to the learning objective in this paper, including selection of punctuation marks and source of learning corpus, are arbitrary and warrant additional investigation in future work.
+The idea of structure understanding reinforcement via punctuation restoration is still young--many decisions relevant to the learning objective in this paper, including selection of punctuation marks and source of learning corpus warrant additional investigation in future work.
 Our set of training hyper-parameters also will benefit from additional attention.

+Among the 4 behaviors discussed in Section \ref{sec:introduction}, we find direct evidence that punctuation restoration mitigates only three of them.
+While we predict that unsupervised structure learning via objectives like punctuation restoration can help mitigate the reversal (factorization) curse, this will need explicit verification.

-While our experiments show promise in base-sized NLU models for English, its effects in larger models, implications to generative or conversational systems, and generalization to other languages and thus language-agnostic nature also need to be verified.
+While our experiments show promise in base-sized natural language understanding models for English, its effects in larger models, implications to generative or conversational systems, and generalization to other languages and thus language-agnostic nature also need to be verified.

 It is also likely that punctuation restoration is not the only unsupervised learning objective that can be used to improve the representation learning stage of training NLP systems.
 Other forms of unsupervised structure learning, possibly simpler and more effective methods than punctuation restoration, as well as optimizations on objective combination (e.g. with word prediction methods) should be studied in future work.